Virginia-iGEM/igem-wikibrick/.getting_started/README.md

 # 5 Git Terminal Tutorial
 I personally find that using the command prompt (cmd) is easier and faster to use than the Git GUI, so here's a brief tutorial on how to use the cmd line to do the same thing.

 You will first need to open the command prompt on your computer.
 Type "cmd" in the search bar on your laptop and it will be the first thing that pops up.
-On Windows, it will look like this:
+Alternatively, you can use Git Bash by typing Bash in your start menu or right clicking in an open directory and clicking on Git Bash.
+Git Bash runs in a more complete terminal emulator than Cmd, and allows for things like custom themes, globbing, bash scripts, etc. etc. that will make your life easier if you know what you're doing.
+For this tutorial we'll use cmd.exe, but the process is nearly identical for both terminals.
+On Windows, cmd.exe will look like this:

 ![cmd-1](https://github.com/Mantissa-23/VGEM-2018/blob/master/.getting_started/images/cmd-1.PNG)